Onset of habitable conditions on the Hadean Earth set by feedback between tides and greenhouse forcing: Methodology

 where $E_\text{max}$ is the set energy budget, which we vary as an input variable to the code, and $\max{\left(\Delta E\right)}$ represents the largest increase in tidally dissipated energy throughout the simulation.
 Equation \ref{eq:e_crit_dyn} places the critical energy $1.1$ times the largest increase in energy before the energy budget, making it a dynamic quantity.
 For large power densities ($10^{-7}$ \si{W.kg^{-1}}), the increase in energy per iteration is much greater than for small power densities ($10^{-10}$ \si{W.kg^{-1}}).
 Thus, specifying an absolute critical energy value can be problematic.
 One case can overshoot the budget, while another takes a while to deplete its budget.
 We include the factor of $1.1$ to prevent overshooting the target value, by ensuring at least one iteration has $E_\text{crit} < E_\text{tot} < E_\text{max}$.
 As long as the fractional value of the buffer region is small, $(E_\text{max} - E_\text{crit}) / E_\text{max} \ll 1$, the additional numerical scaling factor here has a negligible impact on our model outcomes.
 For our purposes $E_\text{crit} \lesssim E_\text{max}$.

 The dissipated energy over each iteration $\Delta E$ is calculated, and subsequently summed in order to integrate the dissipated tidal power over time.
 The energy budget $E_\text{max}$ for tidal heating is fixed at $4 \times 10^{30}$\si{J}, which corresponds to an initial terrestrial angular momentum of $L_\mathTerra^{\text{(ini)}} = 4.1 \ L_\mathTerra$, consistent with an early Earth day length of approximately 6 hours, as supported by previous studies \citep{SPALDING201928, ZAHNLE201574, Canup2020}.
-The total angular momentum of the Earth–Moon system is assumed to be equal to its present-day value ($L_{EM}^\text{(ini)} = L_{EM}$), in line with canonical formation models (\cite{Canup2020}).
+The total angular momentum of the Earth–Moon system is assumed to be equal to its present-day value ($L_{EM}^\text{(ini)} = L_{EM}$), in line with canonical formation models \citep{Canup2020}.
 This places the Moon with its present mass and density at the Roche limit (2.9 $R_\mathTerra$; \citealt{ZAHNLE201574}) shortly after formation.

-We do not study the specifics of lunar orbital dynamics in this work, as we instead focus on comparing tidal heating rates to the evolution of the early Earth.
+Given that the contributions of radioactive heating and stellar evolution to the planet's energy budget are negligible in the scenarios modeled here, the tidal dissipation durations scale linearly with the target energy budget $E_\text{max}$.
+Therefore, here we limit our analysis to one value of $E_\text{max}$.

 The above described formalism models a scenario in which tidal heating is initially small when the mantle is molten, increasing as solidification proceeds, then shutting off again when $E_\text{max}$ is exceeded.
 The simulations terminate when either the mantle reaches global melt fraction $\leq 0.005$ while the surface tidal heating flux $\leq 0.1$ \si{W.m^{-2}}, or when the simulated time exceeds 1 billion years.